david-torres/flask-quickstart-minimal/README.md

-# This project is an minimal skeleton meant to accelerate fast prototyping.
+# This project is a minimal skeleton intended for fast prototyping

 - [Flask](http://flask.pocoo.org/)
 - [Picnic](http://picnicss.com/)